KEY TAKEAWAYS

 The single BAR has evolved from one single bar to double and triple bars.
 Single bars typically offer the lowest payout, followed by double and triple bars, which usually provide the highest payout.

-Fun Fact:
+Fun Fact

 On old mechanical slots, like those made with the original bar symbols, it was simple to see how tight the machine was or what your probabilities of winning were simply by counting the number of bars or other symbols on the reels.
 The most common was a 20-symbol reel, with three reels in total.
 The more bars on each reel, the more likely you were to win.

 Each variation adds excitement and potential wins to the slot experience.
-On some present-day slot games, if a combination of different bars appears on the slots reels, it can unlock bonus features such as free spins or a bonus multiplier, where you pick three matching symbols or an increase in the payout amount.
+On some present-day slot games, if a combination of different bars appears on the slot reels, it can unlock bonus features such as free spins or a bonus multiplier, where you pick three matching symbols or an increase in the payout amount.

 Conclusion